GarethOates/az-arch-master-class/IaaS/9. Mutiple NICs/README.md

-# Create a VM with multiple NICs and RDP accessible
+# Create a VM with multiple NICs

 ### Introduction
 This template allows you to create a Virtual Machines with multiple (2) network interfaces (NICs), and RDP connectable with a configured load balancer and an inbound NAT rule.
 This template also deploys a Storage Account, Virtual Network, Public IP address, and 2 Network Interfaces (front-end and back-end).